oruga-ui/oruga/packages/docs/documentation/README.md

 }
 ```

-If you want to set height to 50% keeping the other attributes unchanged you can't just define a new class (unless you want to use !important), because of a higher specificity.
-In that case, we suggest to define your new class like this
+If you want to set height to 50% keeping the other attributes unchanged you can't just define a new class (unless you want to use `!important`), because of a higher specificity.
+In that case, we suggest to define your new class in this way

 ```vue
 <style>